-8.1.1 The fees payable by the Client (Facility as well as Channel) for the Zest Service are agreed in the Agreement or any separate agreement communicated directly between parties and are as follows:
+8.1.2 The fees payable by the Client (Facility as well as Channel) for the Zest Service are agreed in the Agreement or any separate agreement communicated directly between parties and are as follows:

-8.1.3 The Supplier may amend the prices agreed in the Agreement by notifying the Client thereof latest fourteen (14) days prior to the amendment.
-If the Client does not accept an increased price and if the increase is more than five per cent (5 %) of the previous price, the Client may terminate the Agreement to end on the effective date of the price increase.
+8.1.6 The Supplier may amend the prices agreed in the Agreement by notifying the Client thereof the latest fourteen (14) days prior to the amendment.
+If the Client does not accept an increased price and if the increase is more than five percent (5 %) of the previous price, the Client may terminate the Agreement to end on the effective date of the price increase.
 The Client shall make the notification of the termination latest five (5) days prior to the effective date of the price increase.

 8.2 Invoicing and Payment

-8.2.1 If not otherwise agreed in the Agreement, the fees are invoiced monthly afterwards, based on played rounds.
-A played round are the booked rounds minus the rounds that have been cancelled on the Zest Platform directly or through the API’s with a sales channel will be credited against the following monthly invoice for new rounds booked.
+8.2.1 If not otherwise agreed in the Agreement, the fees, are invoiced based on rounds booked or volume processed.
+Rounds that have been canceled on the Zest Platform directly or through the API’s with a sales channel will be credited against the following monthly invoice for new rounds booked.
 No-shows will be charged if applicable by the cancellation conditions set by a golf course and/or sales channel.

-8.2.2 Invoices are payable within fourteen (14) days from the date of the invoice or automatically deducted via the platform.
-The Supplier may suspend its deliveries to the Client and/or the Client’s access to the Zest Service in the event that the Client has delayed in making any payment despite of a payment reminder.
+8.2.2 Invoices are either payable within fourteen (14) days from the date of the invoice or automatically deducted via the platform.
+The Supplier may suspend its deliveries to the Client and/or the Client’s access to the Zest Service in the event that the Client has delayed making any payment despite a payment reminder.
 The Client shall pay interest on delayed payments.

 9.2 The foregoing confidentiality and non-use obligations shall not apply to information: (i) which at the time of the disclosure is or later becomes generally available or otherwise public through no fault of the receiving Party; (ii) which was in the possession or knowledge of the receiving Party prior to receipt of the same from the other Party; (iii) which the receiving Party receives from a third party who, in the knowledge of the receiving Party, did not violate a confidentiality obligation when making the disclosure; (iv) which the receiving Party has independently developed without using the other Party’s Confidential Information; or (v) which must be disclosed based on law or an order by an authority or court.
-The Supplier shall have the right to utilise the general expertise, technical knowledge and skills that its and its subcontractors’ personnel have learnt in conjunction with the Agreement.
-The Supplier has also a permanent, non-revocable, transferable, sublicensable and free of charge right to store and use for any and all purposes the suggestions, feedback and ideas given by the Client regarding the Documentation or the Zest Service.
+The Supplier shall have the right to utilise the general expertise, technical knowledge and skills that it and its subcontractors’ personnel have learned in conjunction with the Agreement.
+The Supplier has also a permanent, non-revocable, transferable, sub-licensable and free-of-charge right to store and use for any and all purposes the suggestions, feedback, and ideas given by the Client regarding the Documentation or the Zest Service.

 10.1 The Supplier shall have no liability for any: (i) indirect damages such as loss of profit, revenue or savings, or for damages payable to third parties, or (ii) loss or alteration of data or for any damages incurred as a result thereof, or for cover purchase.

-10.2 The Supplier’s aggregate maximum liability for damages arising out of or related to the Agreement for any and all causes of action occurred during any calendar month, and including the amounts of possible price reductions and service level credits, shall not exceed ten per cent (10 %) of the amount of the Zest Service prices (without value added tax and other governmental charges) paid by the Client to the Supplier for the said calendar month.
+10.2 The Supplier’s aggregate maximum liability for damages arising out of or related to the Agreement for any and all causes of action that occurred during any calendar month, and including the amounts of possible price reductions and service level credits, shall not exceed ten percent (10 %) of the amount of the Zest Service prices (without value-added tax and other governmental charges) paid by the Client to the Supplier for the said calendar month.

 10.3 No action, regardless of form, may be brought by the Client against the Supplier more than two (2) months after the cause of action has arisen.